teuk/mediabot_v3/docs/ROADMAP_3.5.md

-3. Capture real-network evidence for automatic operator status, restoration of an unauthorized restriction, the fixed warning, the single ten-minute kickban and its expiry, a privileged restriction, an ordinary kick, and one authorized service-mirrored ban without a false Cronos sanction.
+3. Capture real-network evidence for automatic operator status, restoration of an unauthorized restriction, the fixed warning, the single ten-minute kickban and its expiry, a privileged restriction, an ordinary kick, and one independent BotServ ban/unban and rank grant without a false Cronos sanction.
 4. Disable `+Fullop` immediately on any unexplained mode loop, residual ban, privilege-resolution error or service interaction; retain the application log and database evidence for diagnosis.